FOLLOW US

 Have you ever thought of becoming a real estate agent?
 It is a very competitive and enticing industry, but the very first step often scares candidates.
 The real estate exam is hard to pass, and many people fail it on their first attempt.
 However, the exam is not the same in every state, and some are regarded as more difficult than others.

 In this article, we’ll explore how challenging a real estate exam can be, from the perspective of states with the lowest pass rates.
-What makes them hard, and how can you prepare better to be a part of the low percentage?
+What makes them hard, and how can you prepare to stay out of that failing percentage?

 Every state has its own parameters and requirements, and of course, each has a unique exam.
 So the process is not the same, and when people say that becoming a real estate agent is difficult, they might be thinking of a different aspect of the journey.